Frequently asked questions for Community Infrastructure Levy

 Q: Can CIL be paid in instalments?

-A: Yes, the CIL Instalment Policy can be found on the Bassetlaw District Council website.
-The Instalment Policy is only available were a valid commencement notice has been issued before commencement on site has begun.
+The CIL Instalment Policy can be found on the Bassetlaw District Council website.
+The 2024 Instalment Policy is only available where a valid commencement notice has been issued, and the Council agree that the commencement date will be from 1 June 2024.
+In all other cases the 2023 Instalment Policy applies.

 Q: Can the CIL be appealed against?